Vixtorbir/TheGoonies_NimcomVideogames/Design.md

 If you stop walking enemies will stop appearing.
 ## Controls
-There's an eight way joystick which you use to move the character and the direction he shoots.
+There's an eight way joystick which you use to move the character and the direction he shoots, there are two buttons, one for shooting and one for using the special attack.

-There are two buttons, one for shoot and one for the special attack On the emulator you move yourself with a(left), w(top), s(bottom), d(right), you shoot with j and use your special attack with j.
+On the emulator you move yourself with a(left), w(top), s(bottom), d(right), you shoot with j and use your special attack with k.